 Build your general story with these basic ingredients:

 - A common situation that piques interest.
-Identify a condition or pain point
+Identify a condition or pain point with which your ideal customer can identify, such as poor health.

 - A problem or dilemma that arouses curiosity.
 Cite a health problem with which many suffer.